richardanaya/webcompose/README.md

 ```
 *Pro Tip: if you select an element using inspect or element view in Chrome Dev Tools, you can access the selected element using the $0 variable in the console*

-You'll notice now that our rendering logic now has two properties available to it.
+You'll notice now that our rendering logic now receives a data object has two properties ( often called it's *props* ) available to it.
 WebCompose is about defining a flow of data within your component, starting from element attributes & properties, and possibly ending with an update to the web component's HTML.
 WebCompose is efficient about only re-rendering dynamic elements of your HTML while leaving the static HTML alone.

 # 1 + 1 = 2